OUR MISSION: MAKING THINGS BETTER

 Our wood is sustainably-sourced in the Midwest.
 Here’s the thing: demand for lumber encourages sustainable forestry and reforestation, while demand for animal products drives deforestation, in order to clear land for cattle farms.
 Let’s bring back trees!

 The key to the truly luxurious quality of our designs is the human touch.
-While we create our components using advanced materials and methods, every item we produce is made by a talented person.
-Each shoe is hand formed by a skilled artisan, each bag is hand riveted - we truly believe that we make among the highest quality footwear and fashion accessories produced anywhere in the world.
+While we incorporate innovative materials and methods in the creation of our components, every item we produce is individually handmade by Justin and Annie.
+Each shoe is hand sculpted, each bag hand riveted - we truly believe that we make among the highest quality footwear and fashion accessories produced anywhere in the world.

 We strive to make products that work for every body.
 One of the most important benefits to our production innovations is the ability to make shoes and bags for people of every shape and size.
 While we have created one of the widest range of sizes available anywhere, if you need a smaller or larger shoe than listed, or need a longer strap on your bag - just let us know!
 There is typically no additional charge if you need a size not listed.